sahil-rawat/sahil-rawat.github.io/_posts/2021-07-21-INTRO-TO-C-V.md

 You might somewhat sensibly think that the value of i after the call would be 11, since that’s what the ++ does, right?
 This would be incorrect.
 What is  happening here?

 Well, when you pass i to the increment() function, a copy gets made on the stack, right?
 It’s the copy that increment() works on, not the original; the original i is unaffected.
-We even gave the copy a name "a", It’s right there in the parameter list of the function definition.
-So we increment "a", sure enough, but what good does that do us out in main()?
+We even gave the copy a name “a”, It’s right there in the parameter list of the function definition.
+So we increment “a”, sure enough, but what good does that do us out in main()?

 That’s why in the previous example with the plus_1337() function, we returned the locally modified value so that we could see it again in main().
 Seems a little bit restrictive, Like you can only get one piece of data back from a function, is what you’re thinking.